akhilkumar2020/Java-Introduction/Java Program Execution Process.md

 1. Compilation process.
 2. Execution/Run process.

-Compilation process: - Now once the program is created and does not have any errors, we can compile the program.
-The compiler compiles the program and, if there are no errors after compiling the program, we can further run it and get the desired output
+Compilation process: - When a program is created, we can compile the program.
+The compiler compiles the program and, if after compiling the program the compiler does not find any error, we can run it further and get the desired output
 ![image](https://github.com/akhilkumar2020/Java-Introduction/assets/142902709/d8615e68-4456-4045-bcf9-e8a417820862)

 Execution/Run process: - At runtime, the following steps are performed: